boshoffwillem/design-patterns/gang-of-four-patterns/CreationalPatterns/README.md

 But this builder won't do any building.
 It's a facade to other builders, and it keeps a reference to the object that's being built.

+### Stepwise Builder

+There are times when you want a builder to perform a series of steps one after the other.

+To achieve this you make use of the Interface Segregation principle.
+You create various interfaces that each has a method whose return type is the interface containing the next method you need to execute.
+You then put a factory method on the builder that returs the interface you need to start with.
+This provides an interface chain that acts like a wizard, guiding you through the creation process.

 ## Prototypes

 The Prototype pattern is all about object copying.